 Luxury rehab doesn’t always have to be expensive, especially if you are able to travel.
 Take a look at our most affordable luxury rehabs around the world.

 The most common treatment approaches at a Depression luxury rehab are Evidence-Based, Holistic, and Twelve Step.
-You might find yourself taking part in 1-on-1 Counseling, Group Therapy, Family Counseling, Dialectical Behavior Therapy (DBT) , and Art Therapy.
+You might find yourself taking part in Group Therapy, 1-on-1 Counseling, Family Therapy, Twelve Step Facilitation , and Cognitive Behavioral Therapy.